4DNucleome/PartSeg/docs/interface-overview/interface-overview.rst

    :alt: View on Properties Tab in Settings and Measurement.

 1. List of already defined bath plan.
-   Above buttons allow to manage them.
+   The above buttons allow to manage them.
-2. Preview of currently selected plan from saved one.
+2. Preview of the currently selected plan from saved one.
-3. Preview on current edited plan.
+3. Preview on the current edited plan.
 4. Add saving operation to plan and selection of root type:

    * **Image** - only image is loaded.
 As input file can be used any of: